I’m Pregnant and Want to Learn More About Adoption

-Call anytime at 1-800-923-6784 to request a free informational packet on how to give up your baby for adoption, and to speak with one of our caring adoption coordinators about your questions and situation.
+Call anytime at 1-800-923-6784 to request a free informational packet on how to start the adoption process, and to speak with one of our caring adoption coordinators about your questions and situation.
 Click here to view and request an free adoption planning kit.

-You have three major choices when you are pregnant and consider giving up your baby for adoption:
+You have three major choices when you are pregnant and considering adoption:

 - You can choose the Adoptive Parents for your child.